My Son is Addicted to Drugs

-Not just illegal drugs like cocaine, marijuana, methamphetamines, and heroin can be abused—prescription painkillers, laughing gas, and alcohol can also be misused so that they cause harm to your body.
-Maybe you started experimenting out of curiosity, feeling that you were in control of how much and how often you used.
+When your son is addicted to drugs, it doesn’t have to be just illegal drugs like cocaine, marijuana, methamphetamines, and heroin can be abused—prescription painkillers, laughing gas, and alcohol can also be misused so that they cause harm to their body.
+Maybe they started experimenting out of curiosity, feeling that they were in control of how much and how often you used.
 However, it is not uncommon with continued use to need your drug of choice more often, and in larger amounts.
 In these cases, the intervention of medical professionals can ensure that you get back control of yourself and your body, effectively and safely.

 How Do You Know If It’s a Problem?

-If you use any of the above drugs and can answer “yes” to any of the questions below, it could be time to seek help.
+If you suspect that your son is addicted to drugs, ask them the following questions.
+If they answer “yes” to any of the questions below, your son may be addicted to drugs and it could be time to seek help.

 - Are you spending a lot of time alone?